tu2-atmanand/task-board-docs/docs/How_To/RunRestrictedMode.md

 So, instead of choosing the default option for this setting you are free to use any one of these setting and edit your tasks manually to ensure your data is safe and intact.

-You can use the Edit Task window feature, by first testig it on your dummy tasks and after you feel that this plugin is not going to brake your tasks, you can make it as your default editing option.
+You can use the Task Editor feature, by first testig it on your dummy tasks and after you feel that this plugin is not going to brake your tasks, you can make it as your default editing option.